Measures

 PCE-PTR 200 penetrometer: test position

-If you wish to take a perfect measurement of firmness, the penetrometer should be mounted to a fixed position to guarantee that pressure is applied slowly and evenly with a constant angle in respect to the fruit.
+If you wish to take a perfect measurement of firmness, the penetrometer should be mounted to a fixed position to guarantee that pressure is applied slowly and evenly at a constant angle in respect to the fruit.
 The manual test position for the PCE-PTR 200 penetrometer is operated by a lever and offers the ideal solution.
 This also guarantees accuracy between the model and the device.
-It has screws for making fine adjustements to ensure the best accuracy.
-There are hidden holes in the back of the penetrometer allowing for the test position to be attached to the device.
+It has screws for fine adjustements which ensures the best accuracy.
+There are hidden holes in the back of the penetrometer allowing the test position to be attached to the device.

 Technical data for the test position: